 In the work environment of family doctors working in independent clinics and in medical centers belonging to Maccabi Healthcare Services, additional services, including paramedical services, are present.
 These services provide a supportive environment as part of the team effort to jointly guide patients towards balancing their cholesterol levels.
 Many studies reach the conclusion that multidisciplinary teams are important for ensuring intra-organizational effectiveness and improving the quality of treatment (Freunch & Derech-Zahavi, 2005).
 In the present attitude survey, participants were required to select a factor influencing team work.
 Doctors selected dietetic services as the most important support.
 Other studies corroborate this and show that the intervention of a dietician was found to be effective in the management of chronic diseases such as blood lipid disorders, heart failure and diabetes (Chima & Pollack, 2002).
 In this study doctors also selected nursing services and pharmacy services as important partners in team work.
 Additional studies examined the effect of transferring treatment authority to nurses.
 This step was found to increase patient satisfaction and provided an advantage for achieving goals in the treatment of chronic diseases.
 With respect to pharmacists it was found that intervention by a pharmacist lead to improved balance in patients with chronic diseases (Lahad, Keinar & Brandon-Friedman, 2008).
-Additional research findings show that intervention by multi-disciplinary teams managed by a nurse significantly improve the LDL-C balance in diabet patients.
+Additional research findings show that intervention by multi-disciplinary teams managed by a nurse significantly improve the LDL-C balance in diabetic patients.
 Furthermore, this type of work model improves not only balance of LDL-C levels, but also the patients’ ability to be responsible for the management of their disease (Watts & Sood, 2006).

-In this attitude survey it was found that 55% of research participants agree to monetary compensation for improving the blood lipid balance in diabet patients.
+In this attitude survey it was found that 55% of research participants agree to monetary compensation for improving the blood lipid balance in diabetic patients.
 Nevertheless, with respect to participant demographics, it was found that young doctors (up to age 40) selected monetary compensation as an organizational support mechanism for improving balance (91%).
 In a study dealing with assimilation of clinical guidelines in primary medicine and in changing doctors’ behavior, it was found that an increase in the quality of medical treatment can lead to long-term savings in medical expenses.
 Therefore, the study suggested the option of legislation on this issue, which would include incentives for healthcare organizations, to encourage an improvement in clinical quality together with effective assimilation of clinical guidelines (Gross et al, 2005).
 Another study discussed incentives that influence the behavior and results of doctors in the community.
 The study showed that there are three types of incentives – ethical, social and material incentives.
 Material incentives were considered to be a positive incentive that reinforces desired behavior, and also a negative incentive that reduces undesirable behavior.
 The material compensation influences doctors’ professional behavior.
 Nonetheless, this incentive is not sufficient for achieving goals.
 For a long-term impact a reasonable balance between two types of incentives is required; this approach is likely to lead to micro-economic effectiveness and better cost and quality outcomes (Vardi, Kayam and Kitay, 2008).
 In this light, it is important to express this aspect when formulating an intervention program for improving LDL-C balance.

 The present study found a gap between the attitudes of salaried doctors and self-employed doctors in their selection of mechanisms for increasing prescription of statins.
 Salaried doctors are more interested than self-employed doctors in monthly reports on their patients.
 Similarly, salaried doctors are more interested in receiving support from clinical pharmacy than self-employed doctors.
 This explains the correlation between doctors’ employment status (salaried vs. self-employed) and their exposure or commitment to organizational aims, possibly due to the uniqueness of the employment model in Israel.